-- 4.8 The relevant assessment board will confirm the mark for your resubmission work at the earliest opportunity.
-If you are an undergraduate student, this will usually be the Resubmission Board, which meets at the end of the summer vacation period to confirm resubmission marks.
-Depending on when you hand in your resubmission work and the qualification you're studying for, it might be the Programme or Short Course Assessment Board, the MA, MArch or PGCertHE Assessment and Award Board or a Resubmission Board which confirms your marks.
-We'll let you know once the board has confirmed your marks. - 4.9 If you pass at resubmission, the assessment board will cap your pass mark.
-This means you will receive: - a mark of 40% for a unit for a Bachelor degree, or - a Pass grade for a unit in Year 0, a Level 5 Diploma, a Level 4 or Level 6 short course, or a postgraduate taught course.
+- 2.4.8 The relevant assessment board will confirm the mark for your resubmission work at the earliest opportunity.
+For an undergraduate student, this will usually be the Resubmission Board, which meets at the end of the summer vacation period to confirm resubmission marks.
+We'll let you know once the board has confirmed your marks. - 2.4.9 If you pass at resubmission you will receive a Pass for a unit in Year 1, or a Pass and percentage mark in Year 2 and Year 3.
+The board will also award you academic credit for the unit as appropriate.